SarehonTaylor/EmployeeManagementSystem/README.md

 SarehonTaylor
 ## Test
 Run Node.JS
+Youtube of application working live on my PC: https://youtu.be/qf-4eLoZRvY
 ## Questions
 If you would like to contact me I can be reached at:
 Github:[SarehonTaylor]